 Instruments are designed and tuned to a specific pitch.
 The pitch is the point of reference and each note is tuned in a specific proportion related to the tuning tone.
 The standard pitch in

 Europe is 442/443Hz, in the US and England 440Hz at 20 Celsius or 68-70F

 There are certain things to keep in mind:

 Clarinets are supplied with one and sometimes two barrels.
 The length of the barrel has a significant influence on the pitch.
-An instrument pitch can be altered by about 2 Hz by using a different barrel, but a change of barrel length will always have a bigger influence close to the barrel then for the notes further away.
+An instrument pitch can be altered by about 2 Hz without too many problems.
+The change of barrel length will always have a bigger influence on the tones closer to the barrel than for the notes further away.
 It can be a good idea to combine a different barrel with an intonation ring.